 “Olympic Excellence in Attitude Towards Life and Archery Competition”

-“To promote Olympic Archery in Schools to produce character-driven leaders and competitive athletes”
+“To promote Olympic Archery in Schools to produce character-driven leaders and archers”

 It’s the mission!
 We know it takes an entire community of people to help raise our youth.
 OAS is a community that introduces experiences, relationships and behaviors that enable young people to develop into healthy, caring and responsible adults.
 Created by the Easton Sports Development Foundation, Olympic Archery in Schools (OAS) is a unique archery league for middle schools and high schools.
 Students at participating schools can join their archery team and compete with other teams in the area.
 League games will have you on the edge of your seat as archers go head to head in individual and team match play.
 Not only is archery safe and fun, but everyone can enjoy the sport of archery.
 It is a great way to develop focus, self-discipline, build self-esteem, improve hand-eye coordination, and much more.